Evaluating few shot and Contrastive learning Methods for Code Clone Detection: Methodology

 \textbf{Code Retrieval Data:} For extracting this dataset from CodeNet, the same raw data used for binary clone detection is considered.
-The JSON files generated for train, dev, and test follow the schema introduced for POJ-104 in the hugging face\footnote{{https://huggingface.co/}} repository.
+The JSON files generated for train, dev, and test follow the schema of POJ-104 in the Hugging Face\footnote{{https://huggingface.co/}} repository.
 Each JSON file includes the following fields: